The Writing Proficiency Exam for Spring 2014 will be given

 How is the test administered?

-Students will take the test on the computer in university computer labs.
+You will take the test on a computer in one of the university computer labs.
 The test will be accessed via Blackboard.

 How much time do I have to complete the exam?

-Every student will have 90 minutes to complete the testing steps: access the prompt, receive instructions, write the essay and upload it.
+Every student will have 90 minutes to complete the testing steps: access the prompt, write the essay, and upload it.

 Can the test be retaken?

 Yes.
-Students who do not pass the test will be referred to the CLR where they can receive support in preparing to retake the exam.
+Students who do not pass the test will be referred to the CLR where they can receive support in preparing for an eventual retake.

 How do students register for the WPE?

-Questions about the WPE and WPE scores should be directed to Professor Richard Farrell, Department of English, Harugari Hall 300A, 203-932-7035.
+Questions about the WPE should be directed to Professor Richard Farrell, Department of English, Harugari Hall 300A, 203-932-7035.